 whereas w = the value of the parameter ‘y’ after transformation, ‘t’ is the excluded values, and λ is the selected values.

-After this process, the whole dataset is divided into two parts, one is for calibration dataset which represents 70 percent, and another part for the validation dataset and represented 30 percent.
-This process of data division is used in different prediction models such as PLSR, RF, SVR, SVM, and MRS; while in case of ANN, a 70 percent are kept for calibration, 15 percent for testing and 15 percent for validation the prediction model.
-Here are two examples for the prediction models (PLSR and RF) will be discussed as follow.
+After this process, the whole dataset is divided into two parts: one is for the calibration dataset, which represents 70 percent, and another part for the validation dataset, which represents 30 percent.
+This process of data division is used in different prediction models such as PLSR, RF, SVR, SVM, and MRS;.
+At the same time, in the case of ANN, 70 percent is kept for calibration, 15 percent for testing, and 15 percent for validation of the prediction model.
+Here are two examples of the prediction models (PLSR and RF) will be discussed as follows.

-The PLSR algorithm in RStudio environment can be used for a semi-quantitative analysis of different agricultural parameters based on the vis-NIR spectral data.
-The spectral variables (wavelengths or bands ‘x’) is rotated with the wet chemistry data (any parameter values ‘y’) and decomposed using the ‘plsr’ algorithm and some of these data are selected to develop the calibration and validation datasets, and expressed as ‘p and q’.
-Moreover, some residuals of the data are named factor scores ‘t’ produce and eliminate noises ‘e and f’ as in equations 2 and 3 (Martens and Næs 1989).
+The PLSR algorithm in the RStudio environment can be used for a semi-quantitative analysis of different agricultural parameters based on the vis-NIR spectral data.
+The spectral variables (wavelengths or bands ‘x’) are rotated with the wet chemistry data (any parameter values ‘y’) and decomposed using the ‘plsr’ algorithm, and some of these data are selected to develop the calibration and validation datasets and expressed as ‘p and q’.
+Moreover, some data residuals are named factor scores ‘t’ produce and eliminate noises ‘e and f’ as in equations 2 and 3 (Martens and Næs 1989).

 X=Tp+E (2)